Start Printed Page 26147

-Intermediate-term adverse effects were identified; however, abamectin is not registered for any use patterns that would result in intermediate-term residential exposure.
+An intermediate-term adverse effect was identified; however, abamectin is not registered for any use patterns that would result in intermediate-term residential exposure.
 Intermediate-term risk is assessed based on intermediate-term residential exposure plus chronic dietary exposure.
-Because there is no intermediate-term residential exposure and chronic dietary exposure has already been assessed under the appropriately protective cPAD (which is at least as protective as the POD used to assess intermediate-term risk), no further assessment of intermediate-term risk is necessary, and EPA relies on the chronic dietary risk assessment for evaluating intermediate-term risk for abamectin.
+Because there is no intermediate-term residential exposure and the acute dietary risk assessment is protective of all exposure durations (since the point of departure is the same for all exposure durations), no further assessment of intermediate-term risk is necessary.

 5. Aggregate cancer risk for U.S. population.
 Based on the lack of evidence of carcinogenicity in two adequate rodent carcinogenicity studies, abamectin is not expected to pose a cancer risk to humans.

 6. Determination of safety.
 Based on these risk assessments, EPA concludes that there is a reasonable certainty that no harm will result to the general population, or to infants and children from aggregate exposure to abamectin residues.

 Adequate enforcement methods for abamectin in plant and livestock commodities are available in the Pesticide Analytical Manual, Volume II (PAM II).